nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**<br>

-Editing of an entry should not result in duplicates.
+* Editing of an entry should not result in duplicates.<br>
-Target entries for editing MUST exist in RemindMe.
+* Target entries for editing MUST exist in RemindMe.
 </div>

 You can edit: